syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Word-document.md

 Dim document As New WordDocument(inputFileName)

-'Accessess an existing custom document property
+'Accesses an existing custom document property

 Dim [property] As DocumentProperty = document.CustomDocumentProperties("PropertyA")